pnp/PnP/Samples/Core.CreateContentTypes/README.md

 # Creating Content Types #

 ### Summary ###
 This sample shows how you can create site columns, content types and add then add the site columns to the content type.
-It will also explain the new localization features that have been introduced in the SP1 CSOM API’s.
-You can download the updated SP2013 SP1 Client Components SDK from following URL.
-Notice that the version of the Microsoft.SharePoint.Client.dll has been updated and SP1 version has file version set as 15.0.4569.1000.
+It will also explain the new localization features that have been introduced for Office 365 CSOM APIs.

 For more information on this sample, please see Vesa Juvonen's thorough blog post: [http://blogs.msdn.com/b/vesku/archive/2014/02/28/ftc-to-cam-create-content-types-with-specific-ids-using-csom.aspx](http://blogs.msdn.com/b/vesku/archive/2014/02/28/ftc-to-cam-create-content-types-with-specific-ids-using-csom.aspx)